With sandstone buttes, colossal mesas, and panoramic vistas, Monument Valley is one of the USA’s iconic landscapes.

 The View Hotel

 Located in the Monument Valley Tribal Park, The View Hotel offers several types of accommodations.
-The priciest option is the hotel rooms, all which offer a view over Monument Valley.
+The priciest option are the hotel rooms, all which offer a view over Monument Valley.
 The higher the floor, the more you will pay, but you will also get the best view.

 The Premium Cabins.
 These are relatively new.
 These cabins overlook the Mittens and some have better views than others.
 We stayed in a cabin (in the front row) and loved it.
 We had a deck with a great view and we could lie in bed and look out at West Mitten Butte.
 The cabins are surprising clean and warm (it got down into the low 30’s during our visit).